HansSolos/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Service_Manager_component.md

    - **ReadOnly=** : When set to *true*, prevents the user from making any changes to the service definition.
    - **SessionVariablePrefix=*X*** : Defines an optional prefix (in this case “X”) for all session variable names linked with this component.
-   - **ShowNodeIDs=** : Available from DataMiner 10.0.0/10.0.2 onwards.
-When set to *true*, displays the node IDs of the service definition.

    > [!NOTE]
    >